Asian shares edge up slightly after taking cues from strong U.S. data

 "In that regard, the market will be focusing more on policy issues, such as tax cuts and the choice of the next Fed chair," he added.

+U.S. President Donald Trump proposed a tax overhaul late last month though it remains to be seen whether the plan can get through Congress given the divisions among Republicans.

+Trump has promised to decide this month on a new chief for the Federal Reserve to replace Janet Yellen, whose term expires in February.

-High-rated bonds were helped also in part by worries about Catalonia's independence vote from Spain.
+High-rated bonds were affected by worries about Catalonia's independence vote from Spain.

-Spanish bond yield shot up to the highest level since March, stretching the gap over German benchmarks to the widest in more than five months after Catalonia's secessionist leader said the region will declare independence in "days."
+The yield on Spanish bonds shot up to the highest level since March as prices fell, stretching the gap over German benchmarks to the widest in more than five months after Catalonia's secessionist leader said the region will declare independence in "days."

-The country's IBEX stock index posted its worst single-day loss in 15 months with a 2.85 per cent decline on Wednesday.
+Spain's IBEX stock index posted its worst single-day loss in 15 months with a 2.85 per cent decline on Wednesday.

-Catalonia will move to declare independence from Spain on Monday while Spanish Prime Minister Mariano Rajoy's government called on Catalonia to "return to the path of law" first before any negotiations.
+Catalonia will move to declare independence from Spain on Monday while Spanish Prime Minister Mariano Rajoy's government said Catalonia must to "return to the path of law" before any negotiations could take place.

 Oil slipped after a surprising jump in U.S. crude exports to a record 2 million barrels per day fanned worries about global oversupply.